lsylvester/actionable-ujs/README.md

 $('#my-subscribed-element').trigger("cable:perform", "myAction")
 ```

-Any element with a `data-cable-perform` attribute will automatically perform the action in any parent element with a subscription.
+Any element with a `data-cable-perform` attribute will automatically perform the action in any parent element with a subscription when clicked.

 For example,